kubco2/FaroAuth/README.md

 FaroAuth
 ========

-Tool for authorize to the Mendel University Faro network
+Tool for authentication to the Mendel University Faro network

 Download: http://goo.gl/HVmHG